donbright/rust-lang-cheat-sheet/README.md

 ## Warning

-This cheat sheet is in a reasonably useful state for basic things, but it may contain some errors.
+This cheat sheet is in a reasonably useful state for basic things, but it does contain some errors.

 ## Rust in a Nutshell